 Timing is an important part of any savings plan.
 Because not all savings goals are the same, the length of time associated with each one plays a big role in making a plan.
 Saving for a goal that’s one year out will most likely have a different approach than one that’s a decade away.

-How a savings account may help with your goals
+How a savings account may help with your financial goals

 Using the 30-day rule to help save